getpelican/pelican/README.rst

 If you want to see new features in Pelican, dont hesitate to tell me, to clone the repository, etc. That's open source, dude!

-Contact me at "alexis at notmyidea dot org" for any request/feedback !
+Contact me at "alexis at notmyidea dot org" for any request/feedback!
+You can also join the team at #pelican on irc.freenode.org for quick feedback.